ChickTechRDU/rpi-wordpress-screen/README.md

 My name is Dustin Minnich and I'm a Principal Systems Administrator.
 As a sysadmin I'm responsible for:

 - Designing, building, documenting and supporting full stack solutions to business problems
-- Making sure systems are always reachable by planning and implementing high avalibility and disaster recovery strategies
+- Making sure systems are always reachable by planning and implementing high availability and disaster recovery strategies
 - Automating day to day tasks and writing basic scripts and applications
 - Rolling out new versions of custom code to systems
 - Working closely with developers to ensure that they make good security and performance decisions